sjentsch/lsjDocs/Ch07/Ch07_Probability_2.rst

 same territory as a typical undergraduate stats class in psychology, and if you want to understand the statistical tools used by most psychologists you will need a good grasp of frequentist methods.
-I promise you that thit is not wasted effort.
+I promise you that this is not wasted effort.
 Even if you end up wanting to switch to the Bayesian perspective, you really should read through at least one book on the “orthodox” frequentist view.
 Besides, I will not completely ignore the Bayesian perspective.
 Every now and then I will add some commentary